An employee is a person who performs services under a contract of service or apprenticeship with an employer.

-Employee contributions total 5% of gross earnings.
-The maximum amount on which contributions are payable is $5,000.00 per month, $1,160.00 per week.
-The Maximum 5% deductions for any given period is $250.00.
-Employers are required to pay 1% of gross earnings for employees under the age of 16 and over the age of 60.
+Employee contributions total 5.75% of gross earnings.
+The maximum amount on which contributions are payable is $5,200.00 per month, $1,200.00 per week.
+The Maximum 5.75% deductions for any given period is $299.00.
+Employers are required to pay 1% of gross earnings for employees under the age of 16.

 The following are taken into consideration for the purpose or determining the earnings of an employee